sambanova/ai-starter-kit/enterprise_knowledge_retriever/README.md

 2.  **Split data:** Once the data has been parsed and its content extracted, we need to split the data into chunks of text to be embedded and stored in a vector database.
 This size of the chunk of text depends on the context (sequence) length offered by the model, and generally, larger context lengths result in better performance.
 The method used to split text also has an impact on performance (for instance, making sure there are no word breaks, sentence breaks, etc.).
 The downloaded data is split using [RecursiveCharacterTextSplitter](https://python.langchain.com/docs/modules/data_connection/document_transformers/text_splitters/recursive_text_splitter).

-3. **Embed data:** For each chunk of text from the previous step, we use an embeddings model to create a vector representation of it.
+3. **Embed data:**
+For each chunk of text from the previous step, we use an embeddings model to create a vector representation of it.
 These embeddings are used in the storage and retrieval of the most relevant content given a user's query.
 The split text is embedded using [HuggingFaceInstructEmbeddings](https://api.python.langchain.com/en/latest/embeddings/langchain.embeddings.huggingface.HuggingFaceInstructEmbeddings.html).

+*For more information about what an embeddings is click [here](https://towardsdatascience.com/neural-network-embeddings-explained-4d028e6f0526)*

 4. **Store embeddings:** Embeddings for each chunk, along with content and relevant metadata (such as source documents) are stored in a vector database.
 The embedding acts as the index in the database.
 In this template, we store information with each entry, which can be modified to suit your needs.
 There are several vector database options available, each with their own pros and cons.
 This AI template is setup to use [Chroma](https://github.com/chroma-core/chroma) as the vector database because it is a free, open-source option with straightforward setup, but can easily be updated to use another if desired.
 In terms of metadata, ```filename``` and ```page``` are also attached to the embeddings which are extracted during document parsing of the pdf documents.